-- adjusted earnings per share (weighted at 40%) of \$ 1.15 \$ 1.18 - operating cash flow (weighted at 40%) of \$ 2.0 billion \$ 2.3 billion - constant currency revenue growth (weighted at 20%), of 3% 4% (as defined above)
+- adjusted earnings per share (weighted at 40%) of \$ 1.15 \$ 1.18 - operating cash flow (weighted at 40%) of \$ 2.0 billion \$ 2.3 billion - constant currency revenue growth (weighted at 20%) of 3% 4%, defined as revenue growth adjusted to exclude the impact of changes in the translation of foreign currencies into U.S. dollars

 We do not use historical performance as a predictor of future performance.
-Our future profitability and cash flow are subject to many risk factors (detailed in the Risk Factors section of our Annual Report on Form 10-K for the fiscal year ended December 31, 2011 (2011 Form 10-K)) that are unpredictable and outside of our control, leading us to believe that incentive performance goals are challenging to achieve.
+Our future profitability and cash flow are subject to many risk factors (detailed in the Risk Factors section of our Annual Report on Form 10-K for the fiscal year ended December 31, 2012 (2012 Form 10-K)) that are unpredictable and outside of our control, leading us to believe that incentive performance goals are challenging to achieve.